abhishekanirudhan/abhishekanirudhan.github.io/cv.md

 ***GrowthCat LLP**, Hyderabad – (June 2018 - Present)*

 At GrowthCat we provide data-driven solutions to communication and branding problems.
 I manage finances, strategy and technology; and have dabbled in a fair bit of creative strategy and business development.
-You can check out our offering [here](./assets/growthcat_intro.pdf).

 ---